 After your cloudy lens (cataract) is removed, a clear intraocular lens (IOL) is used to replace it.
 If you choose a basic lens, you will need glasses for far (driving), near (reading) and mid (computer) vision.
 If an individual would like to reduce his or her dependence on glasses, a lifestyle lens would be an excellent choice to minimize or eliminate the need for glasses or contacts for all your vision needs.

 What is an intraocular lens?

-When a cataract causes your eye’s lens to lose its clarity, the only option is to replace it with an intraocular lens (also known as an IOL).
+A cataract is when your lens becomes cloudy.
+The only option you have to get good vision is to have cataract surgery to replace your cloudy lens with a clear one.
+The new lens is an intraocular lens (IOL).
 Intraocular lenses are artificial lenses that are implanted to replace your natural lens when it is removed during surgery.
 The lens is permanent, needs no maintenance, and can remain in your eye for your entire life.